mathjax/MathJax-website/_posts/2017/2017-03-31-cdn-shutting-down.md

 **Note** The shutdown includes `beta.mathjax.org`.

 ## Temporary redirect starting May 1, 2017

 **[Updated 2017/04/10]**

 We will implement a temporary redirect on `cdn.mathjax.org` to redirect users to cdnjs.

+**[Updated 2017/04/18]** The code for the redirect can be [found on GitHub](https://github.com/mathjax/cdn-redirect).

 **Note** This is a temporary stopgap.
-While most sites should continue to work as usual, this will not work in all edge cases, e.g., custom configurations with hard-coded references to `cdn.mathjax.org`, sites with security policies that whitelist only `cdn.mathjax.org`.
+While most sites should continue to work as usual, this will not work in all edge cases, e.g., custom configurations with hard-coded references to `cdn.mathjax.org`, sites with security policies that whitelist only `cdn.mathjax.org`, poorly synchronized code.

 We recommend switching to another CDN provider or your own copy of MathJax as soon as possible.

 ## Install a local copy